What Is WordPress SEO?

 That was his primary keyword, and he now ranks right at the top of Google for this term.

-Not only that, but Richard understood the importance of ‘long-tail’ keywords.
+Not only that, but Paul understood the importance of ‘long-tail’ keywords.
 These are all the similar and related terms.

 Well, his content was now full with every single big name in the SEO world.